-So if we’re going to be talking about getting rid of rodents, we should probably know what a rodent is.
-Typically it’s the tooth structure and the prerequisite of being a mammal that make a rodent a rodent.
+If you’re wondering what makes a rodent, it’s the tooth structure and the prerequisite of being a mammal.
 Because of their unique tooth and jaw structure, as well as the growth rate of their teeth, rodents are considered “gnawers” of wood and other fibrous materials.
 Beavers are the more voracious gnawers of wood, but are rarely considered pestiferous.
 Gnawed trees and shrubs are often attributed to rabbits.
 People often mistake rabbits as a member of the rodent order of mammals.
 In fact, they’re not; rabbits are lagomorphs.
-Don’t you feel stupid that you didn’t know rabbits were some kind of alien hybrid set loose to ensure that our legume population couldn’t get out of control?
-Me too!
-Well, here’s an article about how to get rid of rabbits if that’s what you’re looking for.
-And here’s an article about voles and moles if you assumed they were rodents as well.
+I certainly didn’t know rabbits were some kind of alien hybrid set loose to ensure that our legume population couldn’t get out of control.

-If you’re wondering how to get rid of mice, rats, gophers, groundhogs, squirrels, or chipmunks, then you’ve found the right article.
 We’re going to give you the most direct and effective ways to get rid of rodents with links to separate articles that go into more detail about that particular rodent.
 A list of these rodent articles can be found in the sidebar to the left while some natural and humane rodent control strategies are found to the right.
-We will also talk a little bit about traps and trapping, but for now, let’s review the most common types of rodent pests.
+We will also talk a little bit about traps and trapping, but for now, let’s review the most common types.

 Why control rodents?

-Reasons to get rid of mice and rats are numerous.
-Not only to mice and rats carry worms and other diseases that can be passed to cats and dogs when they’re eaten, but the fleas that mice and rats are often host to may carry blood-borne pathogens, even tapeworm.
+We hardly need to list the reasons to get rid of mice and rats.
+They pass on sicknesses and worms to cats/dogs, and the fleas that are along for the ride usually have blood-borne pathogens.
 There is further evidence showing that domestic rodent pests are responsible for bringing the black-legged tick (otherwise known as the deer tick, the tick most often identified as the carrier of Lyme Disease) and other blood-feeding species of insects and arachnids.

 Most Common Rodent Pests